Salome (Fragment)

 • the upper section last appeared on the art market in 1972 (art dealer, P. de Boer, Amsterdam) as a work by Cranach the Younger (Sibylle of Saxony, wood, 54 x 47.5 cm), see: Jacoby 2002, 208 f.

 [Exhib.
 Cat.
-Gotha 2015, 278-279, No. 99]
+Gotha 2015, 278-279, no. 99]

 Literature